Reinforcement Learning to Rank Using Coarse-grained Rewards: Related Work

-Reinforcement Learning has been an established field of research with applications ranging from playing video games to robotics and autonomous systems \cite{arulkumaran2017deep}.
-In recent years, deep RL has received considerable attention in the IR community with research in Recommender System \cite{chen2019top,xin2020self,zhao2018deep,zhao2018recommendations}, Advertisement \cite{cai2017real}, and Relevance Feedback \cite{montazeralghaem2020reinforcement}.
-Some works have also studied RL for LTR tasks.
-They often formulate LTR as a Markov Decision Process (MDP) \cite{bellman1957markovian}.
-For example, \citet{wei2017reinforcement} formulate the ranking task as MDP and leverage step-wise learning to build RL models for document ranking. \citet{xu2020reinforcement} adopt the approach and implement a pairwise policy gradient approach to improve the ranking performance further. \citet{singh2019policy} propose the PG Rank model, which tries to improve the fairness of learning-to-rank models with RL methods.
-However, to the best of our knowledge, there has been limited research in RL with coarse-grained labels for LTR tasks, i.e. to directly construct effective ranking models with rewards collected on SERP-level.
-One representative work is from Oosterhuis and de Rijke \cite{oosterhuis2018ranking}.
-They propose to train the RL model for LTR task with SERP-level rewards.
-However, from the perspective of RL model designs, their model is similar to PG Rank from Singh and Joachims \cite{singh2019policy}.
-Our work is different from \cite{oosterhuis2018ranking} as we explore multiple different RL algorithms including PG Rank and aim to draw a comprehensive comparison between these RL models for this specific application scenario.
+Reinforcement Learning (RL) is a well-established research field with applications in various domains such as video games~\cite{shao2019survey}, robotics~\cite{kober2013reinforcement}, and autonomous systems~\cite{arulkumaran2017deep}.
+In particular, RL algorithms have played a pivotal role in enabling capabilities such as alignment and reasoning in the rapidly advancing large language models (LLMs)~\cite{guo2025deepseek,shao2024deepseekmath,yang2025qwen3,hurst2024gpt,achiam2023gpt}.
+On the other hand, RL has also gained significant attention in the Information Retrieval (IR) community, particularly in areas like Recommender Systems~\cite{chen2019top,xin2020self,zhao2018deep}, Advertisement~\cite{cai2017real}, and Relevance Feedback~\cite{montazeralghaem2020reinforcement}.
+Some works have also studied RL for LTR tasks, often formulating them as a Markov Decision Process (MDP)~\cite{bellman1957markovian}.
+For instance, \citet{wei2017reinforcement} propose an approach that treats ranking as an MDP and utilizes pointwise learning to build RL models for candidate ranking. \citet{xu2020reinforcement} extend this approach by implementing a pairwise policy gradient method to enhance ranking performance further. \cite{singh2019policy} and \cite{oosterhuis2021computationally} optimize the relevance and fairness of ranking results using the vanilla policy gradient algorithm along with carefully designed sampling mechanisms.
+However, to the best of our knowledge, there has been limited research on RL with coarse-grained rewards for LTR tasks, specifically in constructing effective ranking models using rewards collected at the rank list level.
+Notably, a similar work is \cite{oosterhuis2018ranking} that proposes training an RLTR model with listwise rewards in complex presentation layouts.
+However, it primarily focuses on modeling the ranking setup within complex layouts and on the architecture of the ranking model.
+Our work, on the other hand, aims to systematically explore whether RL, particularly recently proposed advanced algorithms, can effectively optimize ranking models with different types of coarse-grained labels.